AswathyD31/Deep_Learning_Diabetes_Prediction_ANN/README.md

 * Load the dataset using sklearn.datasets.load_diabetes.

-* Normalize the features using Min-Max Scaling for better compatibility with ANN models.
+* Scaling is already done in dataset.

 * Handle outliers and transform skewed features to improve data quality.